 - The relevance of your business online concerning a Google search query is a huge ranking factor, too.
 Using the right keywords on your Google Business listing and your website can help ensure that your business shows up in relevant discovery searches.
 Discovery searches are when customers look up a service; direct searches are when they look up your business name.

 - Proximity is a location-based ranking factor.
-Making sure your Google My Business account is properly optimized can help with this, too, so that way Google can show your business in the right geographic location.
+Making sure your Google Business Profile account is properly optimized can help with this, too, so that way Google can show your business in the right geographic location.
 You can also geotag your images and videos, which will also give this a boost in the right direction.

 On-Site Local SEO